 The Meaning of the Fractions

 The eye of our Egyptian god is divided into six different parts, which are called the Heqat fractions.
 Each part is considered a symbol in itself and represents some form of numerical value in the following order: 1/2, 1/4, 1/8, 1/16, 1/32, and 1/64.
-Nothing too fancy, one might think.
-Just a series of measurements or fractions.

 The 1/2th fraction accounts for the sense of smell.
 It’s the triangle on the left side of the iris of Horus.
 The 1/4th fraction represents sight, which is the actual iris.
 Nothing too unexpected there.
 The 1/8th fraction represents thought and the 1/16th represents hearing, which are respectively the eyebrow and the triangle right to the iris.
-The last two fractions are somewhat alien to a ‘normal’ eye in terms of how it looks.
-The 1/32th fraction represents taste, and is a sort of curl that sprouts from the bottom eyelid and moves to the left.
+The last two fractions are somewhat alien to a ‘normal’ eye in terms of how they look.
+The 1/32th fraction represents taste and is a sort of curl that sprouts from the bottom eyelid and moves to the left.
 The 1/64th fraction is a sort of stick that initiates at the same exact point under his eyelid.
 It represents touch.